Rotzlucky/PixelWizards/README.md

-# Python Game Tutorial for Kids
+# Spellcode Academy - Python Game Tutorial for Kids

-A fun and interactive tutorial to teach Python programming to children through game development, culminating in a 2D RPG game.
+A magical and interactive tutorial to teach Python programming to children through game development, culminating in a 2D RPG game.

 ## About This Project